microsoft/DNS-Challenge/README.md

-# Deep Noise Suppression (DNS) Challenge - Interspeech 2020
+# IEEE ICASSP 2021 Deep Noise Suppression (DNS) Challenge

 This repository contains the datasets and scripts required for the DNS challenge.
-For more details about the challenge, please visit https://dns-challenge.azurewebsites.net/.
+For more details about the challenge, please visit https://dns-challenge.azurewebsites.net/ICASSP2021.

 ## Repo details:
-* The **datasets** directory contains the clean speech and noise clips.
+* The **datasets** directory contains the clean speech, noise and room impulse responses for creating training data.
+It also contains the test set that participants can use during the development stages.
-* The **NSNet-baseline** directory contains the inference scripts and the ONNX model for the baseline Speech Enhancer called **Noise Suppression Net (NSNet)**
+* The **NSNet2-baseline** directory contains the inference scripts and the ONNX model for the baseline Speech Enhancement method.
 * **noisyspeech_synthesizer_singleprocess.py** - is used to synthesize noisy-clean speech pairs for training purposes.
 * **noisyspeech_synthesizer.cfg** - is the configuration file used to synthesize the data.
-Users are required to accurately specify different parameters.
+Users are required to accurately specify different parameters and provide the right paths to the datasets required to synthesize noisy speech.
-* **audiolib.py** - contains modules required to synthesize datasets
+* **audiolib.py** - contains modules required to synthesize datasets.
-* **utils.py** - contains some utility functions required to synthesize the data
+* **utils.py** - contains some utility functions required to synthesize the data.
-* **unit_tests_synthesizer.py** - contains the unit tests to ensure sanity of the data
+* **unit_tests_synthesizer.py** - contains the unit tests to ensure sanity of the data.
+* **requirements.txt** - contains all the libraries required for synthesizing the data.

 ## Prerequisites
 - Python 3.0 and above